DIY & HOW TO

 How to Use a Planner to Reduce Stress and Reach Your Goals

-Sometimes something as simple as organizing your thoughts and to-do list in a planner can help prepare you for the day ahead while reducing stress and helping you reach your goals, one step at a time.
+Sometimes something as simple as organizing your thoughts and to-do list in a planner can help prepare you for the day ahead while reducing stress and helping you set goals and reach them, one step at a time.

 When you’re focused on achieving both personal and professional goals, it’s natural to feel a little stress along the way.
 If you find yourself stressed out more than usual, you’re not alone.
 NBC News reported on a survey in which adults anticipate higher levels of stress this year.
 That's no surprise given the state of global affairs, economic uncertainty, and political polarization.